• Skip to main content

 Tips

-• Let Set Up In Freezer: Don't want to wait around for your Schokocrossies to air dry or have impatient kiddos waiting around?
-Then pop them in the freezer for about 15 minutes or so and enjoy.
+• Speed it up!
+Don't want to wait around for your no-bake cookies to air dry or have impatient kiddos waiting around?
+Then pop them in the fridge for about 30 minutes (or the freezer for about 15 minutes) and they're ready to go!

 Reader Interactions